Skip to content

 app.run("stdio")

 This creates a fully functional MCP server with tools for every model.
-Language models can connect and use the tools for schema introspection, data creation, querying, and aggregation.
+Language models can connect and use the tools for schema introspection, upsert operations, querying, and aggregation.
 The server runs in stdio mode, which is the standard for MCP servers, allowing it to communicate with MCP clients through standard input/output streams.

 Once running, the MCP server exposes all generated tools to connected language models.
 The models can discover available tools through introspection, understand their parameters through the JSON schemas, and use them to interact with your database.
 This enables AI-powered applications to autonomously work with your data, performing complex operations like creating related records, querying with filters, and computing aggregations—all without requiring manual SQL queries or custom API endpoints.